akku1139/aosp-mirror_platform_docs_source.android.com/en/devices/tech/connect/wifi-rtt.md

     and aligned with the 0.5m markers, also at 20cm above the floor.
 Note: This repetitive task can be performed by a small robot, but a human operator is also fine.
 1. 50 ranging results should be recorded at each marker, along with the distance from the access point.
-Statistics, such as range mean and variance should be calculated for each marker position.
+Statistics, such as range mean and variance, should be calculated for each marker position.

 From the results in step 5, a chart can be drawn for ground truth (x-axis) against estimated range (y-axis) and a best fit regression line estimated.
 Ideal